Khnopff

 The mouth is important for everyday use.
 We use the mouth.
 Without the mouth, we might perhaps revert to more basic and direct means of communication, just gossamer language with our limbic systems.
 When an age comes where the mouth ceases to matter, then maybe we will have found a truer means of talking to each other.
 A language that no longer uses symbols/words, but less concrete means of expressing our feelings.

 When I realized that the human body is capable of so many actions, infinite ways of moving and posturing, I began to wonder how trapped we were in our learned movement patterns.
-We are shackled to our learned movements from childhood, and if we just try to break out of them, the unexpected difficulty is incredible, surprising.
+We are shackled to learned movements from childhood, and if we just try to break out of them, the unexpected difficulty is incredible; surprising.
 Interacting with the world in a less formalistic way involves far less and far more effort than one could suspect.

 Our vocal equipment is capable of producing infinite sounds, yet most of us limit ourselves to our vocabularies and some society-acceptable noises.
 The capacity to communicate incredible volumes beyond merely that which can be put into words lies mostly dormant in all of us.